Filters

 Filters allow users to narrow down content from data in tables, data lists or card views, among many others.

-PatternFly provides a number of components that can be used in a variety of combinations to create a custom filtering experience.
-These elements may be used in a toolbar or on their own.
+Filters can contain 1 attribute or multiple attributes.
+PatternFly components can be combined in different ways to create more complex filtering experiences.
+These different filter types can be used in a toolbar or on their own.

 Filters consisting of multiple attributes include: